KG1414/job-application-todo-list/README.md

 I was provided a database and backend code with a simple instance and had to meet the requirements listed below.

-I was provided with a MongoDB instance.
-The database had just one collection, `todo`, which had documents that look like:
+The database with the instance provided had just one collection, `todo`, which had documents that look like:
 ```javascript
     {
          _id: "abcd",